cbib/MIX/README.md

 * The provided Makefiles rules to regenerate results presented in the RECOMB-CG paper expect QUAST to be installed in bin/quast2-1.
 Please update the headers in all Makefile to point to any other QUAST installation.
 * The script expect MUMmer in bin/MUMmer.
 We recommend to create a symlink from quast-2.1/libs/MUMmer3.23-ARC to bin/MUMmer
 * Datasets for Mycoplasmas studies are available on the [accompanying website](http://services.cbib.u-bordeaux2.fr/mix/).
 We provide a script batch download tool in ``datasets/Mycoplasmas/get_mycoplasmas.sh'' .
 * Once QUAST, MUMmer and the datasets have been obtained, one can generate all the quasts reports for the 10 mycoplasmas by running ``make ALLMYCOQUASTS'' in the root Mix folder.
-This will generate and populate the following files and folders :
+This will take some time (~10 min on MacBook Pro i5) and will generate and populate the following files and folders :

  * temp_assemblies/*.fasta: Concatenated fasta files of the input assemblies
  * temp_assemblies/*.coords *.delta: MUMmer results for self-alignement of FASTA files